Klebsiella Causes Rheumatoid Arthritis, Ankylosing Spondylitis, and What to Do to Hopefully Recover

 Antibacterial Agents to Reduce Klebsiella

-• Ceylon cinnamon oil – take one drop in one tsp. of extra virgin coconut oil or extra virgin olive oil, twice daily.
-Use with caution if you have hypoglycemia.
+• Ceylon cinnamon oil – consume one to three drops of the ceylon cinnamon oil in one teaspoon of extra virgin coconut oil or extra virgin olive oil, twice daily.
+Use with caution if you have hypoglycemia or are suffering from histamine intolerance.

-• Olive leaf extract – one – two capsules, twice daily with food.
+• Olive leaf extract – take one to two capsules, twice daily with food.

-• Black cumin seed oil – one tsp. with breakfast and one with dinner.
+• Black cumin seed oil – take one teaspoon with breakfast and one with dinner.

 What You Can do to Support Your Microbiome

-• Holigos – one packet daily mixed well with filtered water at breakfast.
+• Holigos – take one packet daily mixed well with filtered water at breakfast.

 General Advice for Improving Klebsiella Dysbiosis With Th1 Dominance

-Cinnamon, allicin, olive leaf extract, and black cumin seed oil have been shown to be effective against Klebsiella in studies.
+Cinnamon, allicin, olive leaf extract, and black cumin seed oil are effective against Klebsiella in studies.
 Omega 3 supplementation, curcumin, CBD oil, acupuncture, and boswellia will help to reduce inflammation caused by Klebsiella endotoxins.
 Galactomune, and fermented vegetables will help to regrow and repopulate your probiotic microbiome.
-Many people with Th1 overactivity and gut dysbiosis suffer from hypothyroidism and supporting your thyroid will improve your recovery.48 49 50 51 52 53 54 55 56 57
+Many people with Th1 overactivity and gut dysbiosis suffer from hypothyroidism, and supporting your thyroid will improve your recovery.48 49 50 51 52 53 54 55 56 57

 Klebsiella Dysbiosis With Th2/Th17 Dominance Relief Protocol